rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **AprilTag:** A visual fiducial system using square black-and-white markers with encoded IDs.
 Designed for robust detection and precise pose estimation from camera images.
 Developed at University of Michigan.
 The "36h11" family (recommended for this application) uses a 6×6 data grid with 11-bit Hamming distance error correction, providing 587 unique tags with excellent detection reliability and minimal false positives.

+**ArUco:** A visual fiducial marker system similar to AprilTag, developed by the University of Córdoba.
+ArUco dictionaries provide predefined sets of markers optimized for different use cases—smaller dictionaries (e.g., 4×4_50) offer faster detection, while larger dictionaries (e.g., 6×6_250) provide more unique IDs and better error correction.

 **Channel Sounding:** A Bluetooth 6.0 feature that measures distance between devices by analyzing signal characteristics across multiple frequency channels.
 Achieves 10-centimeter accuracy using phase-based ranging.

 **Covariance Matrix:** A mathematical representation of uncertainty and correlations between estimated variables.
 In positioning, it quantifies how confident the system is about each coordinate and how errors in one dimension relate to errors in others.